 - The intent of the curriculum is to facilitate critical thinkers through evidence based medicine, hands-on laboratory activities.

-- Many guest lecturers are incorporated into the courses for
+- Many guest lecturers are incorporated into the courses for several reasons:

 - to provide content experts who often have the latest information and "gadgets",

 - to have ATCs who understand the perspectives of different health care providers so that as the center of the health care they can better communicate with these individuals, and are exposed to health care providers from different types of facilities